 In Radiant Historia, the world relies on Sacrifices willingly giving up their souls to keep it from becoming a lifeless desert.
 The entire plot is kicked off by one intended Sacrifice's attempt to Screw Destiny not only for his own sake but for the sake of the next chosen Sacrifice the player character.

-The Kushan mothership in Homeworld is so large and complicated that no conventional computer system or crew can manage it.
+The Kushan mothership in both Homeworld games is so large and complicated that no conventional computer system or crew can manage it.
 As a result, a system is created that involves permanently surgically implanting a living person into a Wetware CPU so that the various subsystems can be managed directly.
-The system's creator, Karen S'jet, volunteers herself, partly because she understands it best, and partly because she wouldn't trust anyone else with it.
+The system's creator, Karan S'jet, volunteers herself, partly because she understands it best, and partly because she wouldn't trust anyone else with it.
+At the end of the game, Karan is disconnected from the Mothership.
+In Homeworld 2, taking place several decades later, she connects herself to the new and improved mothership Pride of Hiigara to serve in the same capacity.

 8-Bit Theater features a rather humorous example: Black Mage's Hadoken is powered by love.
 No, just sit there and I'll rephrase it.
 Every time BM launches a Hadoken, he siphons love from the Universe and twists it to highly destructive ends, making it create an explosion that consumes love (the divorce rate rises, for example).
 Not that he cares, but Red Mage seems to.